Why this post?

 End of the world as we know it?

 The reader should not think that I am personal concerned by all this, if not intellectually.
-I have been running MPEG for the last 30 years serving the industry – and billions of users – and I have been blessed by professional satisfactions that few have had.
+I have been running MPEG for the last 30 years serving the industry – and billions of users – and I have been blessed by professional satisfactions that few have had enjoying the collaboration of thousands of experts each driven by their own motivations, but united in their desire to make the best standards.
 If MPEG ends now it will be a pity, but if this is the decision of the stakeholders – the industry in MPEG – so be it.

 My concerns are at a different level and have to do with the way industry at large will be able to access innovation.
 AOM will certainly give much needed stability to the video codec market but this will come at the cost of reduced if not entirely halted technical progress.
 There will simply be no incentive for companies to develop new video compression technologies, at very significant cost because of the sophistication of the field, knowing that their assets will be thankfully – and nothing more – accepted and used by AOM in their video codecs.